-What Is an Appraisal Gap in Wellington FL Real Estate?
+What Is an Appraisal Gap in Real Estate?

-An appraisal gap is the difference between a home’s appraised value and the agreed purchase price when the appraisal comes in lower than expected.
+An appraisal gap is the difference between a home’s contract price and its appraised value when the appraisal comes in lower than the agreed purchase price.

 What Is a Home Appraisal?